Albanian blood feud: Independent Albania

 As of 1940, about 600 blood feuds reportedly existed against King Zog I of the Albanians.
 There has been a revival of instances of gjakmarrja in remote parts of Albania (such as the north) and Kosovo due to the lack of state control since the collapse of communism.

 The Albanian Helsinki Committee for Human Rights considers one reason for the pervasiveness of blood feuds to be the malfunction of the country's judiciary.
 Many Albanians see the courts as corrupt or ineffective, and prefer the perceived self-government offered by adherence to the Kanun, alongside state law.

 An Albanian study of 2018 on blood feuds that included data from police records noted that there are 704 families affected with 591 in Albania and 113 having left the country.
 Six Albanian districts, Kukës, Shkodër, Lezhë, Tiranë and Durrës, are affected by the practice.
 Shkodër and Lezhë districts are most affected and the cities of Tiranë and Durrës are least affected.
-In Tiranë blood feuds arrived to the capital city with the migration of people from the north and north-eastern regions.
-Families engaged in blood feuds mainly live in poverty due to isolation and inability to access better living conditions.
+In Tiranë blood feuds arrived in the capital city with the migration of people from the north and north-eastern regions.
+Families engaged in blood feuds mainly live in poverty due to isolation and the inability to access better living conditions.

 Ismet Elezi, a professor of law at the University of Tirana, believes that in spite of the Kanun's endorsement of blood vengeance, there are strict rules on how the practice may be carried out.
 For instance, revenge killings of women (including male-role-filling sworn virgins), children, and elderly persons are banned.
 Others believe that the Kanun itself emphasises reconciliation and the peacemaking process, and that selective interpretation of its rules is responsible for the current bloodshed.
-For instance, in recent years, there are more and more reports of women and children being subjected to the same redemption murders.
+For instance, in recent years, there have been more and more reports of women and children being subjected to the same redemption murders.
 These forgotten rules breed misinterpretation of the Kanun and encourage the mindless killings of family members.

 Kosovo

 In Kosovo, most cases of Gjakmarrja were reconciled in the early 1990s in the course of a large-scale reconciliation movement to end blood feuds led by Anton Çetta.
+When political leaders sought to establish unity among Albanians seeking independence from Serbia and Yugoslavia.
 The largest reconciliation gathering took place at Verrat e Llukës on 1 May 1990, which had between 100,000 and 500,000 participants.
-By 1992 the reconciliation campaign ended at least 1,200 deadly blood feuds, and in 1993 not a single homicide occurred in Kosovo.
+By 1992 the reconciliation campaign had ended at least 1,200 deadly blood feuds, and in 1993 not a single homicide occurred in Kosovo.
+Albanians were also absolved of "keeping besa" to non-Albanians.